 T.Nomad Seoul

-As you step inside T.Nomad you will be surrounded by a zen atmosphere, relaxing music, lavender clouds, and an interior waterfall with its tranquil sound.
+As you step inside T.Nomad, you will be surrounded by a zen atmosphere, relaxing music, lavender clouds, and a tranquil interior waterfall.

 Choose from the few tea options, along with traditional Korean desserts.